- Langside Campus

-This ESOL Transitions Business and Administration part-time course is designed for ESOL learners who are interested in a career in Business and Administration.
+This ESOL Transitions Business and Administration part-time course is designed for non-native speakers of English who are interested in a career in Business and Administration.

 What will I learn?

 Please note: this is not an ESOL Programme.